dkfz-unite/unite-env/README.md

 - _mongodb_ - **user** name and **password** for **MongoDb** server
 - _elasticsearch_ - **user** name and **password** for **Elasticsearch** server

+To generate passords one of command line tools can be used:
+- `openssl rand -base64 22` - to generate 32 byte Base64 string

 **!IMPORTAN: ALWAYS CHANGE ALL CREDENTIALS!**

 **!IMPORTANT: NEVER COMMIT THIS FILE TO THE REPOSITORY!**